Arjun1895/DeleteADOPipelineUtil/README.md

 To use this utility, follow these steps:

+**Option 1: Using Visual Studio**

+1. Clone the repository and open the `DeleteADOPipelineBuildLeases.sln` in Visual Studio.
-1. Configure the settings mentioned in the "Prerequisites" section.
+2. Configure the variables in the `applicationsettings.json` file as mentioned in the prerequisites.

-2. Build and run the application.
+3. Build and run the application.
+4. The application will retrieve the build leases for the specified build pipeline and remove them automatically.
+5. Once all build leases are removed, you can proceed to delete the build pipeline in Azure DevOps.

+**Option 2: Using Executable**

+1. Clone the repository and open the `bin\Release\net6.0` folder where the `DeleteADOPipelineBuildLeases.exe` file is present.
+2. Edit the `applicationsettings.json` file in a text editor and update the variables as mentioned in the prerequisites.
+3. Open a command line in the `bin\Release\net6.0` folder where the `DeleteADOPipelineBuildLeases.exe` file is present.
+4. Run the executable by typing `.\DeleteADOPipelineBuildLeases.exe` and press Enter.
-3. The application will retrieve the build leases for the specified build pipeline and remove them automatically.
+5. The application will retrieve the build leases for the specified build pipeline and remove them automatically.

-4. Once all build leases are removed, you can proceed to delete the build pipeline in Azure DevOps.
+6. Once all build leases are removed, you can proceed to delete the build pipeline in Azure DevOps.